MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade-2012.md

 Two upgrade methods are currently supported:

-- **Upgrade from your existing Dynamics 365 Finance + Operations (on-premises) environment** - This is only available from version 10.0.31 and later.
-This is the recommended method to use when testing the upgrade end-to-end.
+- **Upgrade from your existing Dynamics 365 Finance + Operations (on-premises) environment** – This method is available only in version 10.0.31 and later.
+It's the recommended method when you're testing the upgrade end to end.
 - **Upgrade from inside the VHD** – This method involves copying your database into the virtual hard disk (VHD) and running the upgrade from inside the VHD.
 Overall, this method is easier.
 - **Upgrade where the VHD points to your database** – This method involves pointing the VHD upgrade process to your database.
 The upgrade process is still run from inside the VHD.